baldmer/baldmer.github.io/_posts/2008-10-04-simple-steps-to-get JDeveloper-running-on-Linux.md

 tags: [Java, Debian, Linux]
 ---

-1.- Download this wonderful feature form the official web page and unzip the file, there is not necessary to perform an installation.
+1.- Download this wonderful feature from the official web page and unzip the file, there is not necessary to perform an installation.

 http://www.oracle.com/technology/products/jdev/index.html

 Note: `jdevstudio` includes the Windows version of JDK 5.0 Update 6 and the JDeveloper documentation.
-In my case i already have installed JDK 6.0, so I downloaded `jdevstudiobase` which includes the JDeveloper documentation, but not JDK.
+In my case i already have installed JDK 6.0.
+I downloaded `jdevstudiobase` which includes the JDeveloper documentation, but not JDK.

 2 .- Set the variable `SetJavaHome` in the file <jdev_home>/jdev/bin/jdev.conf to the location of your Java installation.
 JavaHome is the location for your JDK directory, in my case /usr/lib/jvm/java-6-sun/.